 Heinsohn and Steiger's framing gives the mechanism a distinct institutional reading.
-The lender does not merely bear an expected monetary loss; they give up the immaterial security yield on unencumbered property --- the freedom to dispose of it, pledge it, or sell it for the duration of the contract.
+The lender does not merely bear an expected monetary loss; they give up the immaterial security yield on unencumbered property: the freedom to dispose of it, pledge it, or sell it for the duration of the contract.
 That is the property premium as the authors describe it \citep[pp.~173ff.; thesis 8, p.~464]{HeinsohnSteiger2004}.
 The description is institutionally illuminating and the language of \emph{property at risk} reads further into the legal and historical preconditions of credit than the language of \emph{value at risk} does.
 But for ordinary collateralized credit between individuals the object the two descriptions refer to is the same object.
 The premium is compensation for the possibility of loss, discounted by its probability and weighted by the lender's attitude to risk.
 Whether the object lost is named \emph{property} or \emph{value}, the expected-loss-plus-risk-aversion formula is the same, and the market-clearing premium is the same.

 In the general case, then, the property premium does not stand alongside time preference as a separate foundational term.
 It is the standard risk premium rendered in the vocabulary of property.
-The replacement of time preference fails --- Sections 2 and 3 --- and the supplementary concept the authors introduce reduces, in this general case, to a concept the theory already has.
+The replacement of time preference fails, Sections 2 and 3, and the supplementary concept the authors introduce reduces, in this general case, to a concept the theory already has.

 This verdict is not the end of the story.
-There is one institutional configuration in which the argument of this section breaks down: the case where the lender is not a private individual but a money-issuing bank whose loan creates circulating notes redeemable against the bank's own property.
-In that configuration --- and, as will be argued, \emph{only} in that configuration --- a third term enters the decomposition that standard asset pricing does not articulate.
+There is one institutional configuration in which the argument of this section breaks down: the case where the lender is not a private individual, or a modern bank, but a money-issuing bank whose loan creates circulating notes redeemable against the bank's own property (\emph{Zettelbank}, in German).
+In that configuration, and, as will be argued, \emph{only} in that configuration, a third term enters the decomposition that standard asset pricing theory does not articulate.
 Isolating and interpreting that term is the business of Section~\ref{sec:bank}.